13+ Best Caribbean Islands For Solo Travel (+ Tips!)

 When you think of Antigua travel, you likely picture couples frolicking on the beach hand-in-hand and honeymooners gazing into the sunset.

-And if you’re into health, you can stay at a wellness resort in Antigua and enjoy some yoga and solo spa time.
+And if you’re into health, you can take a solo trip to Hermitage Bay and enjoy some yoga and spa time.
+It’s one of my favorite places for a Caribbean wellness retreat.

 Hungry?
 Join the party at Shirley Heights on Sundays, where locals and visitors come together to dance and enjoy some local barbecue food.
 It’s a social scene and a great spot to meet locals while traveling — though even if you feel awkward mingling simply taking in the view while sipping a rum punch is worth the trip.